 Other Tournaments / Events – In addition to Majors and Minors, anyone who wants can host events for Counter-Strike tournaments whenever and wherever they want.

 ESL Pro League and ECS are, for example, 2 major leagues that hold online qualifications and LAN tournaments for their finals.
-In addition, there are other major “circuit” tournaments annually such as BLAST PRO, WESG, DreamHack, Intel Extreme Masters (IEM) to name some of the big ones who have high prize money and prestige.
+In addition, there are other major “circuit” tournaments annually such as PRO Series, WESG, DreamHack, Intel Extreme Masters (IEM) to name some of the big ones who have high prize money and prestige.

 Utilities in Counter-Strike are the grenades you can buy.
 There are 5 kinds for each team: